 No City of Bastrop official or employee whose duties involve the use of a badge, identification card, uniform, or clothing insignia as evidence of authority or for identification purposes shall permit such badge, identification card, uniform, or insignia to be used or worn by another person who is not authorized to use or wear the same, nor permit the same to be out of the employee's possession without good cause or approval of the City Manager.
-Such badge, identification card, uniform, or insignia duties of the position to which they are related or as may be otherwise approved by the City Manager, and in compliance with State law.
+Such badge, identification card, uniform, or insignia shall be used only in the performance of the official duties of the position to which they are related or as may be otherwise approved by the City Manager, and in compliance with State law.